gnunn-gitops/argocd-assistant/README.md

 2. Uses the query API rather then the streaming query API which would provide a better experience

 3. Attaches events and manifest but not pod logs at this time, not sure how to best handle extremely large pod logs?

+4. The Lightspeed streaming API doesn't work with the Argo CD Proxy Extension, it always returns a single response rather then chunk by chunk as far as I can tell